 - Nine grams of methamphetamine or powdered cocaine

 - 50 dose units of LSD

 - Four grams or 50 ml of PCP

 Forfeiture cases in Arizona can be very tricky.
 These issues require an experienced and skillful criminal defense attorney aware of the nuances of forfeiture cases.
 Having practiced criminal law in Arizona for over 25 years, David Michael Cantor is a Certified Criminal Law Specialist per the Arizona Board of Legal Specialization.

-To speak with an attorney who can help you with your forfeiture case, call the Law Offices of David Michael Cantor now at (602) 307-0808 to schedule a free case review.
+To speak with an attorney who can help you with your forfeiture case, call DM Cantor now at (602) 307-0808 to schedule a free case review.